a-t-h-i/Magic-Square/README.md

 First clone the project: `git clone git@github.com:a-t-h-i/Magic-Square.git`

-Then cd to the cloned project by running: `cd Football-Stats`
+Then cd to the cloned project by running: `cd Magic-Square`

 From the project root directory you can run this script by using: `python3 square.py`